curv3d/curv/ideas/Module.md

       and nonlocal bindings.
 The same let binding can be in two places (to avoid this, we need an extra compile pass).
       * How to determine which slot to use for a given lookup?
-Easy, change the env passed to analyze() based on whether we are analyzing a function definiens.
+Easy, change the env passed to analyse() based on whether we are analysing a function definiens.
       * Could have 2 dictionaries, local and nonlocal.
 Or, a unified dictionary plus a bool in the env used during lookup.